ceejbot/galls-law/slides.md

 # [fit] proxies are cool.
 # [fit] I'm into proxies now.

-^ A proxy will let you divide & conquer.s
+^ A proxy will let you divide & conquer.

 ---